All Episodes

 Well, I'm curious what you think you heard when you heard me say that I wasn't in favor of big business.

-Well, people always talk about about how big businesses aren't good for Everyone because of the CEOs always getting the their bonuses and everything and they're rich and you know they don't like them because they're always getting so much money.
+Well, people always talk about how big businesses aren't good for everyone because of the CEOs always getting Their bonuses and everything, and they're rich, and you know, they don't like them because they're always getting so much money.

 Oh.